 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Surgery for peptic ulcers is now performed less often, partly but not only as a result of improved medical treatment with H2-receptor antagonists.
 Proton pump inhibitors (PPIs) and the treatments to eradicate Helicobacter pylori have further reduced the requirement for surgery.

 Nevertheless, there are still some complications that require surgical interventions, and many patients still alive who have had surgery for peptic ulcers.
 The complications of peptic ulceration include chronicity, perforation, stenosis, haemorrhage and malignant change.

 It should be remembered that although the frequency of peptic ulcer disease is decreasing in the developed world, it is increasing in developing countries.

 Indications for surgery

-The options for malignant ulcers are discussed in Gastric Cancer.
+The options for malignant ulcers are discussed in the separate article on Gastric Cancer.
 The mortality associated with haemorrhage and perforation is still in excess of 10%.
 There are a variety of procedures that have been assessed.